Have you heard of the term anembryonic pregnancy? Learn about what it is, why it happens and how to avoid it.

 - A missed period

-- An ultrasound showing an amniotic sac but no embryo
+- An ultrasound showed an amniotic sac but no embryo

-As the pregnancy ends, symptoms may include those of miscarriage.
+As the pregnancy ends, symptoms may include miscarriage.
 These can include:

 - Vaginal spotting or bleeding